Phillips & Smith Limited (PSL) is 100% New Zealand owned and operated since 1913.

 Without knowledgeable and enthusiastic people a company will not survive long term.
 PSL have 7 people in the 20 year plus category and many more in the 10 year plus.
 Our people are the Company; the pool of manufacturing and marketing knowledge has enabled the Company to maintain and advance its role in the industry.

-Innovation also has a vital part in most businesses; PSL has a long history of product development and new design.
+Innovation also has a vital part in most businesses.
 The latest has been attaching hose to instantaneous couplings using the internal ferrule method, this has been quickly adopted throughout the country as it gives particular benefits in water volume for a given hose size.

 Now in its second century, PSL’s business model of good people and good value remains unchanged and will ensure it will be around for many years to come.